solidjs/solid/README.md

 ## Solid State

-It all starts with a State object.
-These objects can represent the local state or the props in your components.
-State objects look like plain javascript options except to control change detection you call their setter method.
-They give the control of an immutable interface and the performance of a mutable one.
+It all starts with State.
+State objects are immutable so to update you call their companion setter function.
+Through the use of proxies they give the control of an immutable interface and the performance of a mutable one.

 ```jsx
 import { createState, onCleanup } from 'solid-js'